poedgirl/AusIRC-shout/README.md

-# AusIRC Shout
+# Shout-Desktop

 __What is it?__
-AusIRC Shout is a fork of [Shout](https://github.com/erming/shout).
+Shout-Desktop is a fork of [Shout](https://github.com/erming/shout).
 This version is designed for a desktop environment instead of web-based.
 It uses the [Atom-Shell](https://github.com/atom/atom-shell) project as a desktop backend.
 It also has several improvements from the base Shout code that I thought were needed.

 ## Binaries
-Prebuilt binaries will be available at the [AusIRC Website](https://ausirc.org) when the application is ready.
+Prebuilt binaries will be available in the releases section when the application is ready.

 ## Build/Install